stanlysamuel/csa-writing-team/_posts/2021-02-10-prasad-tetali.md

 Once you graduate, you start some job, academic or not, and you won’t have the same time to just sit and learn something deeply.
 So, while in graduate school, maximise your learning.

-### Other questions answered in the [longer version:](https://csaiisc.quora.com/Interview-with-Prof-Prasad-Tetali-Georgia-Institute-of-Technology-1)
+### Other interesting questions answered in the [longer version:](https://csaiisc.quora.com/Interview-with-Prof-Prasad-Tetali-Georgia-Institute-of-Technology-1)

 * You gave an excellent talk here on Markov chains, mixing time, and their applications.
 Could you motivate the same to undergraduate students?
 * One thing that we found very interesting in your talk is Markov chain mixing for evolutionary dynamics.
 How did you realise that there was a scope of Markov chain simulation here?